Mintabie, South Australia: Background

-Aboriginal people were the first people to find opals in the area; during the First World War, they traded in black opals at Coober Pedy.
-Conditions were harsh, and it was only in 1976, with the help of new large machinery, that non-Indigenous people came to the area to mine, and a small township was established.
+Aboriginal people were the first people to find opals in the area.
+During the First World War, they traded in black opals at Coober Pedy.
+Conditions were harsh.
+In 1976, with the help of new large machinery, non-Indigenous people came to the area to mine, and a small township was established.

 At around the same time, Anangu began their struggle for land rights.
 Consequently, by the time the South Australian Parliament began to seriously consider granting land rights in the area, a growing number of opal miners were setting up operations around Mintabie.

 In November 1978, a Labor Government under Don Dunstan introduced a Bill to establish Pitjantjatjara land rights.
 A group of miners from Mintabie voiced strong opposition to the Bill, warning that the proposed legislation would "...act against future opal prospecting and mining ... tend to hinder any other industry set up by people other than Aboriginals... [and] give no real benefit to the Aboriginals but ... cause plenty of friction with the rest of the population.

 The Bill was still before Parliament when a state election was called.
 After the election, Anangu entered into a fresh round of negotiations with the newly elected Liberal government, under premier David Tonkin.
 On 2 October 1980 the Pitjantjatjara Council formally reached an agreement with the government on the provisions of a new Bill.
 Introduced into Parliament on 23 October 1980, the "Pitjantjatjara Land Rights Bill 1980" proposed granting Anangu title to a large area of land, which included the township of Mintabie.
 The Bill recognised that opal mining would continue at Mintabie and included provisions to control that activity.
 Certain occupancy rights were to be provided to prospectors but these would be balanced with processes that Anangu could use, if necessary, to have someone evicted from Mintabie.

-On 27 November 1980, the Mintabie Precious Stones Field was proclaimed by the government.
+In November 1980, the Mintabie Precious Stones Field was proclaimed by the government.
 Certain areas of this land were excluded from opal mining activity, including the township of Mintabie.
 Its name was assigned by notice in the Government Gazette on 25 June 1981.

 In a written submission to the Select Committee, the Pitjantjatjara Council explained that while it did "not wish to interfere with any person who wishes to mine, conduct business or otherwise live at or visit Mintabie lawfully," it had serious concerns about "sly grog selling" and consequent violence in the community, so expressed a wish that the Bill should include the Mintabie area under their title to enable integrated rules to apply to the whole area.
-In contrast, the opal miners of Mintabie – and also some from Coober Pedy – opposed the Bill, sometimes vehemently, suggesting that confrontation and bloodshed may follow if the Mintabie Precious Stones Field were excised from the Act.
+The opal miners of Mintabie – and also some from Coober Pedy – opposed the Bill, sometimes vehemently, suggesting that confrontation and bloodshed may follow if the Mintabie Precious Stones Field were excised from the Act.